tikenn/kinome_toolbox/README.md

 This toolbox is avaliable at: (http://toolbox.kinomecore.com) unfortunately for now you must be inside of UAB's network in order to gain access to the data.
 This will be changed soon.

+There are three major components to the web toolbox:

+1. [Default Global Functions and Packages](#default-global-functions-and-packages) Functions availabe for use on every page created.
+2. [URL Parameter Options](#url-parameter-options) The URL itself is used to load data into the pages.
+This data determines the default packages loaded in.
+A list of these defaults along with a short description of each is [avaliable here](https://github.com/kinome/kinome_toolbox/tree/master/js/client/plugins).
+Additionally the URL can be used to load in scripts for the purpose of development.
+3. [Kinome Data Objects](#kinome-data-objects) These objects build the infrastructure of all the pages.
+There are several functions added to them that make working with them as simple as possible.

 ### Default Global Functions and Packages

 Every page in this enviornment will have the following standard packages loaded in: